Tracy Claxton

 Tracy Claxton (born 1961 or 1962) is a former basketball player who amassed 2,420 career points in 1980 while at Wilbur Cross High School in New Haven, Connecticut.
 She continued to hold the girls basketball record for Connecticut until 1987.
 At university, Claxton held the 1981 rebound season record with the Kansas Jayhawks women's basketball team and was with Kansas when they finished third at the 1981 AIAW National Division I Basketball Championship.
 The following year, Claxton held the rebound season record again while also holding the points season record for 1982.
-After leaving Kansas to join the Old Dominion Monarchs women's basketball team in 1983, Claxton was the NCAA basketball tournament Most Outstanding Player after she and Old Dominion won the 1985 NCAA Division I women's basketball tournament.
+After leaving Kansas to join the Old Dominion Lady Monarchs in 1983, Claxton was named the most outstanding player in the 1985 NCAA Division I championship where the 1984–85 team defeated Georgia 70–65.

 After her time at Old Dominion ended, Claxton was in the top five for most career rebounds after she led the season rebounds category in 1984 and 1985.
 With 1,434 combined rebounds, Claxton was eighteenth in NCAA Division I records for most career rebounds in 2020.
 As a coach, Claxton was an assistant for Quinnipiac College's women's basketball team from 1989 to 1990 before coaching girls basketball teams from the 2000s to 2020s.
 Claxton became part of the Connecticut Women's Basketball Hall of Fame in 1988 and the New England Basketball Hall of Fame in 2002.
 Apart from basketball, Claxton worked at Blue Cross Blue Shield Association from 1988 to 2001.

 Early life and education

 In the early 1960s, Claxton was born in New Haven, Connecticut.
 Growing up, Claxton played basketball in middle school before continuing her basketball career at Wilbur Cross High School.
 From 1978 to 1980, Claxton and Wilbur Cross won the Class L basketball division in Connecticut championships.
 In 1980, Claxton amassed over 2,000 points and was the first person in Connecticut to reach this career threshold in girls basketball.

 That year, Claxton finished her girls basketball career in 1980 when she left Wilbur Cross.
 During her time there, Claxton had 2,420 points throughout her career.
 Claxton continued to hold the record for most girls basketball career points in Connecticut until it was broken by Tracy Lis in 1987.
-After dropping to third in 2003, Claxton's state record remained in the top five in the mid 2010s.
+After dropping to third in 2003, Claxton's state record remained in the top five in the mid-2010s.